Technical Overview

 Your funds remain safely locked in the Escrow Contract.

-After 24 hours, if the order hasn't been fulfilled, you can reclaim your funds from the Escrow Contract.
+After the expiry window you set, you can reclaim your funds from the Escrow Contract.

-This ensures that your assets are always either successfully bridged or returnable to you, providing peace of mind when using Most Bridge.
+This ensures that your assets are either successfully bridged or returnable to you, at all times.

 Last updated